Usage¶

 including data conversion software, and 3) instrument name.
 This is done to allow for compatibility with older software

-, and although it is technically correct, the presence of that UserParam
+written out as a UserParam, and although it is technically correct, the presence of that UserParam is not

 always compatible with these software.